crschnick/pdx_unlimiter/docs/GUIDE.md

 you can copy the savegame into the savegame directory of the current game.
 This will however not launch the game automatically.

+If you want to export a savegame into any other directory, you can simple drag it from within the Pdx-Unlimiter and drop it where you want.

 You can also export the entire storage of the Pdx-Unlimiter into a directory, by clicking *Storage* -> *Export storage...* in the menu bar **(5)**.
 This can be useful to backup your savegame collection or transfer it between different computers.